 A great money management activity for kids is to take them back-to-school shopping.
 Give your kids a budget and let them pick the school clothes they’ll purchase by themselves.
 It’s a wonderful lesson in sticking to a budget!

 Back-to-school shopping can be frustrating for me as a parent.
 The girls bombard me with their needs and wants (often confusing the two), they often want things that are unreasonably priced and that I know they won’t really wear very often, and they get upset when I say no.

 This year, I am approaching things a little differently.
 They haven’t understood my budget limits in the past, so I am going to give them the responsibility of budgeting the money.

 Last week, I took them to JCPenney to start their back-to-school shopping.
 The results were well beyond what I expected!
 Each of my daughters made good choices, stayed within the budget, and bought things they loved.

 In order to help my kids learn to budget while shopping I used the following 4 strategies:

 Teach kids how to budget with back-to-school shopping

 1. Give them a set budget

-Since school doesn’t start for us for another several weeks, my back-to-school clothing budget isn’t fully funded yet.
-So, for now, I gave them each $65 to spend at JCPenney.
+Since school doesn’t start for another several weeks, my back-to-school clothing budget isn’t fully funded yet.
+So, for now, they each received $65 to spend at JCPenney.